KaneMayfield/Rescue-Lifeboat/README.md

 ## Alchemy Setup

 Rescue Lifeboat uses Alchemy to scan wallets.
-You need a free API key.
+Its a website.
+We cannot actually turn lead into gold or we would be way richer and wouldn't need this app.
+So yeah...
+Alchemy... you need a free API key.

 1. Go to [dashboard.alchemy.com](https://dashboard.alchemy.com)
 2. Create a free account (no credit card required)